 The 'medium probability' was meant for a mixture of General near the 'High' and becoming Cursory further away at the margins of the area.
 While the general intensity is described above, a cursory more looks for localized features to investigate.
 The 'low probability' was intended to be a blend of cursory or intuitive.
 Transect lines 100-150ft apart (30-50m) through the unit were walked, with focus given to promising terrain features.

-Two cultural resource surveyors surveyed this project area.
-Both surveyors were trained through Cal Fire's Archeological Training course #178.
+Five cultural resource surveyors surveyed the six sites for this project.
+All surveyors were trained through Cal Fire's Archeological Training course #178.
 Ben Harris, State Archeologist, was consulted as well.